nofatclips/codecademy-python/sets.md

 are not likely to change: I might dream about being born in the 60s in California, but that's not gonna happen, and therefore my fiscal code will always stay the same.

-Back to Python, hashable objects are supposed to be immutable: once created they stay the same for all their lifetime.
+Back to Python, hashable objects are supposed to be **immutable**: once created they stay the same for all their lifetime.
 While this is not enforced by Python for your custom object, it is true for the built-in ones.

 So, sets can only contain immutable objects.
 And since a set is not itself immutable (I can add and remove